ahmedhghareeb/Data-Statistics-and-Data-Mining/README.md

 # R
 Hello!

-This is basic RStudio codes useful data mining tools for any engineers.
+This is basic RStudio codes, which is useful data mining tools for any engineers.

 Engoy!!